Connecting Data with Google Meridian for MMM Using Windsor.ai [Python Tutorial]

 - Attribution breakdowns

-# Generate an HTML report with parameter summaries, media channel attribution, ROI, and more. # The date arrange should be inside the used dataset mmm_summarizer = summarizer.Summarizer(mmm) file_path = './' # Save location for summary report start_date = '2024-04-24' # Analysis start date (adjust based on your data) end_date = '2025-04-23' # Analysis end date # Export the model summary to an HTML file mmm_summarizer.output_model_results_summary('summary_output.html', file_path, start_date, end_date)
+# Generate an HTML report with parameter summaries, media channel attribution, ROI, and more. # The date arrange should be inside the used dataset mmm_summarizer = summarizer.Summarizer(mmm) file_path = './' # Save location for summary report start_date = model_data['start_date'] # Analysis start date (adjust based on your data) end_date = model_data['end_date'] # Analysis end date # Export the model summary to an HTML file mmm_summarizer.output_model_results_summary('summary_output.html', file_path, start_date, end_date)

 The summary helps you understand how well each marketing channel is performing and whether it justifies a major investment.